mackworth/cTiVo/README.md

 \*Starred items require RPC, real-time functionality, only available on TiVo Premiere or later (so not Series 2, 3, HD, or HD XL)
 \*if any of these features are not working, see [Compatibility](#compatibility) above

-## 2.5.0 features

-* H.264 compatibility (new format for cable companies)
-* Autodetects H.264 transition by channel
-* Redesigned Formats (simpler, more compatible)
-* New Channels preference screen
-* Better handling for AC3 5.1 audio
-* Many bug fixes